Parametric Architectural Objects

 Doors, Windows and Openings

-- Doors, windows and openings can be inserted in the wall to which they are anchored.
-Their openings are generated automatically in the wall they are inserted and update automatically after any modification. (door video, window video)
+- Anchored to walls/curtain walls: (door video, window video) doors, windows and openings can be inserted in the wall/curtain wall to which they are anchored.
+Their openings are generated automatically where they are inserted and update automatically after any modification.

-- Command to array doors/windows inside a wall.
+- Opening array: command to array doors/windows inside a wall.

-- Windows and doors can be created from profile curves directly in the model (video)
+- Openings from curves: (video) windows and doors can be created from profile curves directly in the model.

 Columns and Beams